 - Add rice noodles to a large bowl filled with boiled water and allow to stand until soft.
 Rinse and set aside.

-- Add peanut oil to a hot wok then toss in bean sprouts and chives.
+- Add peanut oil to a hot wok then toss in bean sprouts, parsley, and chives.
 Cook for 2 minutes.

-- Add shrimp and tofu and cook until the shrimp is cooked through.
+- Add shrimp and tofu and cook until the seafood is cooked through.

 - Stir through the sauce and cook for 1 minute.